 The convolution layer as the name suggests performs the convolution operation.
-To begin with, let point out the fact that digital images arrays of numbers (typically ranging between 0 to 256) denoting the colour combination of each pixel.
+To begin with, let point out the fact that digital images arrays of numbers (typically ranging between 0 to 256) denoting the color combination of each pixel.
 For instance, an1 KB grayscale square image is in binary an array of size 1024 x 1024.
-Please note that coloured images use a third dimension called the colour channel and that for simplicity, we’ll be dealing with grayscale images in this lecture.
+Please note that coloured images use a third dimension called the color channel and that for simplicity, we’ll be dealing with grayscale images in this lecture.

 The primary job of a convolution layer is to detect significant features in an image.
 We begin with edge detection.
 An edge (no, not the WWE one!) in an image is a line, straight or curved, both sides which have a sharp change colour contrast.
 To detect one, a filter window is slid over the original image that attempts to look for an edge within its scope.
 Here’s how the convolution is done,